-- Compact Shows most used data units, each one in a different graph. - Packets The packets/second rate. - Bits The bits/second throughput. - Applications Sensors can collect application-specific distribution data for: HTTP, HTTPS, SMTP, POP3, IMAP, SNMP, FTP, SSH, TELNET, SQL, NETBIOS, MS-DS, MS-RDP, DNS, ICMP, OTHERS.

-- Bytes The bytes/second throughput. - IPs The number of IP addresses that sent or received traffic.
+- Default Shows most used parameters, each one in a different graph. - Packets The packets/second rate. - Bits The bits/second throughput. - Distribution Sensors can collect protocols distribution data for: HTTP, HTTPS, SMTP, POP3, IMAP, SNMP, FTP, SSH, TELNET, SQL, NETBIOS, MS-DS, MS-RDP, DNS, ICMP, OTHERS. - Bytes The bytes/second throughput. - IPs The number of IP addresses that sent or received traffic.
 Only your network's IP addresses are counted.
-A spike in this graph usually means that an IP class scan was performed. - Received frames For Sniffing Sensors it represents the rate of packets received, before validation.
-For Flow Sensors it represents the rate of flows received, before validation. - Dropped frames For Sniffing Sensors it represents the number of packets dropped in the capturing process.
+A spike in this graph usually means that an IP class scan was performed. - Received frames For Sniffing Sensors it represents the rate of received packets before validation.
+For Flow Sensors it represents the rate of received flows before validation. - Dropped frames For Sniffing Sensors it represents the number of packets dropped in the capturing process.
 When the number is high, it indicates a sniffing performance problem.
 For Flow Sensors it represents the number of unaccounted flows.
 If the number is high it indicates a performance problem on the Flow Sensor or a network connectivity issue with the flow exporter. - Unknown frames For Sniffing Sensors it represents the rate of invalidated packets.
-For Flow Sensors it represents the rate of invalidated flows. - Unknown Sources The number of source IP addresses that didn't pass validation. - Unknown Destinations The number of destination IP addresses that didn't pass validation. - Avg Packet Size The average packet size: bits/packet. - CPU% The CPU percent used by the Sensor process. - RAM The amount of memory used by the Sensor process. - Load The load of the operating system for the last 5 minutes. - IP Graphs The number of updated IP graphs files. - IP Accounting The number of IP accounting records updated. - HW Graphs The number of files updated for traffic profiling files. - IP Graphs Time The number of seconds needed to update the IP graphs files. - HW Graphs Time The number of seconds needed to update the traffic profiling files. - Processing Time The number of seconds needed to perform traffic analysis functions. - IP Structures The number of internal IP structures.
+For Flow Sensors it represents the rate of invalidated flows. - Unknown Sources

+The number of source IP addresses that didn't pass validation.